113ll3/Ibmclouddocscli/reference/cfcommands/index.md

 <strong>Examples</strong>:

-Create a space named new_space
+Create a space that is named new_space
 ```
 cf create-space new_space
 ```